 Chongqing Silo City is located in Beibei District, Chongqing.
 The Group owned 35% equity interests in the development which had been developed into residential properties with a total GFA of 266,149 sq.m..
 The construction of the project was completed and delivered in the forth quarter of 2016.
-As of 31 March 2020, a remaining GFA of 37,813 sq.m., mainly comprised commercial and car park area, is held for sale.
+As of 31 March 2021, a remaining GFA of 36,223 sq.m., mainly comprised retail units and car parking area, is held for sale.
 The Group was appointed as the project manager of this project for the provision of project management services.